fairlearn/fairlearn/examples/README.rst

 .. note::

-    The Fairlearn API is not completely stable, so if you want to run these on your locally Fairlearn installation, make sure to match versions.
+    The Fairlearn API is still evolving, so if you want to run these on your locally Fairlearn installation, make sure to match versions.

 .. toctree::